 The research reveals that the current formula not only relies on 1991 property values but also:

-This formula results in the core spending power of local authorities being highly regressive, benefiting more prosperous regions and adding disproportionate cost in poorer regions.
+These methodological faults contribute directly to a flawed set of allocations to local authorities every year which is also highly regressive, benefiting more prosperous regions and adding disproportionate cost in poorer regions.

 The Government has committed to a fundamental review of local government funding but this has been repeatedly delayed by the pandemic.
 Even in the absence of wholesale change, the report argues for the Government to introduce a funding floor, as recently introduced for school funding, to quickly bring the least well-resourced local authorities up to a respectable level.